 Parallel tracks: data and UI move together

-SQL schema design, data migration, and API work run at the same time as UI patterns for your highest-traffic screens.
+SQL schema design, data migration, and API work run at the same time as UI build for your highest-traffic screens.
 We do not wait for a complete backend before touching the front end.

 Phased UAT, not a big-bang sign-off

-You review your most critical workflows in week two or three — not in the final week.
+You review your most critical workflows early in the build - not in the final week.
 Early feedback changes less code and catches misunderstandings before they compound.

 Proven web patterns for Access objects